 The candidates for focal resective epilepsy surgery are people who:

 If your seizure is coming from a small, single area of the brain which can be safely removed, focal resection may be performed to significantly reduce the seizure frequency and severity.
-Typical cases for this type surgery are tumor resection, lesion resection, temporal lobe resection, carvenorma (abnormal blood vessel) resection, and etc. To ensure that patients have the best chance for a good outcome, it is necesary to go through many vigorous and comprehensive tests.
+Typical cases for this type of surgery are tumor resection, lesion resection, temporal lobe resection, carvenorma (abnormal blood vessel) resection, etc. To ensure that patients have the best chance for a good outcome, it is necesary to go through many vigorous and comprehensive tests.

 An FDA approved neurostimulation therapy for refractory epilepsy.
 It is an adjunctive treatment for certain types of intractable epilepsy.
 It is designed to prevent seizures by sending regular, mild pulses of electrical energy to the brain via the vagus nerve in the neck.
 These pulses are supplied by a device comparable to a pacemaker.